 Global Challenge 3: How can population and resources be brought into balance?

 The current world population of 7.9 billion is expected to grow by nearly 1.8 billion by 2050 creating unprecedented demand for food, water, energy, land, construction, and employment.
 Population is expected to double in the 49 least developed countries during this period.
 With economic growth, improvements in women’s education, child survival, and enhanced family planning, world population growth could be lower.
 Assuming a 9.7 billion population in 2050, FAO says food production would need to rise by 70% and double in the developing world; however, a recent review of studies shows only a 30-62% increase in demand from 2020 to 2050.
-Life expectancy at birth increased from 46 years in 1950 to 67 years in 2010 and about 73 years in 2021 (data correction is expected due to the Covid pandemic).
+Life expectancy at birth increased from 46 years in 1950 to 67 years in 2010 and about 73 years in 2022 (a temporary data correction is expected due to the Covid pandemic).
 The population over 65 is expected to grow from over 9% today to about 16% or 1.5 billion people by 2050.
 Those over 80 years are projected to be 426 million by 2050.
 A study published in The Lancet concluded that world population would peak at 9.73 billion in 2064 and fall to 8.79 in 2100 because the fertility rate is falling faster than previously expected.
 Deaths of children under 5 declined from 1 in 11 in 1990 to 1 in 27 in 2019.
+Falling fertility rates and increasing longevity will changes in retirement plans.

 The uneven advances and implementation of health care, the variations in family planning and changing reproductive behavior, and the devastations of war, disease, and famine have left some countries with disproportionately aging populations and others with an overabundance of children and young people compared with workers and retirees.
 Much of Europe and some Asian countries will face difficulties in supporting their aging populations, while most of Africa, the Middle East, and much of Latin America have growing youth populations that will require massive growth in education and employment.
 Future migrations from low-income, high-youth-employment regions to high-income aging societies seem inevitable.